FAILURE TO YIELD WHEN OVERTAKEN

 Sponsor: Rep. Robert Wittenberg

-House Bill 4395 would amend section 636 of the Michigan Vehicle Code to remove the requirement that the driver of an overtaken vehicle must yield to the overtaking vehicle “on audible signal” (that is, most commonly, when honked at) if the overtaking car is not permitted to pass on the right.
+House Bill 4395 would amend section 636 of the Michigan Vehicle Code to require the driver of a vehicle overtaken by another vehicle to immediately yield to the right if the overtaking vehicle is not permitted to pass on the right.

 Currently, when passing on the right is not allowed, the driver of an overtaken vehicle is required to yield to the right on audible signal and not increase speed until completely passed by the overtaking vehicle.